github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

   require('underscore').forEach([x, y], (v) => { ... }); // add value flow from 'x' and 'y' to 'v'

-This flow is already recognized by the CodeQL JS analysis, but we'll show how it could be added with an extension.
+Note that this flow is already recognized by the CodeQL JS analysis, but for this example, you could use the following data extension:

 .. code-block:: yaml